madebybo/mr.bo-co/site/content/work/mCommerce.md

 ## the challenge

-Identify different phases for consumers to make a purchase on mobile.
+Consumers are spending more and more time on mobile not to just consume content, but also engage in activities that may lead to a final purchase.
+However, the journey is not simply "click-and-go", the role that mobile plays is far more evasive, yet most mobile advertising still centers around that simple mindset.

-We are trying to understand how users are consuming content on mobile, and how that leads to browsing product information and therefore inform purchase decisions.
+The Yieldmo Design Team setted out to identify different phases for consumers to make a purchase on mobile.
+The goal is to understand how users are consuming content on mobile, and how that leads to browsing product information and therefore inform purchase decisions.

 ## interviews